Enlarged Prostate

 • Cystoscopy – A small scope, sometimes with a camera, is used to look inside the urethra, prostate and bladder.
 This will help determine if the prostate is enlarged and blocking the urethra, slowing urine from leaving the bladder.
 It may also find problems with the bladder such as stones or tumors.

-• Transrectal ultrasound – A probe is inserted into the rectum to check the prostate the prostate’s size and for abnormal areas.
+• Transrectal ultrasound – A probe is inserted into the rectum to check the prostate’s size and for abnormal areas.

 • Prostate needle biopsy – A needle is used to take a small sample of prostate tissue to check for cancer.
 This is only done if your PSA blood test is found to be abnormal or if your prostate exam during the DRE is abnormal.
 It is not typically done for just an enlarged prostate without any other concerns.